p2sr/SourceAutoRecord/docs/features.md

   - Optionally overlays a portal shape which shows where the portal would be placed when shot. (`sar_pp_hud_show_blue/orange`).

 - **Portal Gun HUD** (`sar_portalgun_hud`):
-  - Displays linkage ID of currently possesed portal gun and portals connected to it.
+  - Displays linkage ID of currently held portal gun and portals connected to it.

 - **Scroll Speed HUD** (`sar_scrollspeed`):
   - Shows a scroll speed indicator.